max-mapper/gh-pages-template/readme.md

 ## Why

-Traditionally git has been for computer programmers, but recently github added some new features to their website which make it possible for non-technical people to set up repos on github!
+Traditionally, git has been for computer programmers, but recently github added some new features to their website which make it possible for non-technical people to set up repos on github!
 All the things mentioned here can be done with just a web browser.

 ## What it is